 Cyprus is becoming more and more popular among the digital nomad and online entrepreneur community.

-Lately, I've seen a lot of entrepreneurs make their move to the island.
+Lately, we have seen a lot of entrepreneurs and expats making their move to the island.

 And it makes sense.